24 Jan Chap Hop Superstar Mr B, The Gentleman Rhymer

 Favorite track from your discography?

-I for one would love to see you in Malta.
-Would you consider bringing Mr. B over here?
+Would you consider bringing Mr. B over to Malta?

 The banjo gets made fun of a lot – what do you have to say to the haters?